COMPASS Mentee Information

 How can I participate?

-- Communicate with mentor at least twice per month, via text, email, or in person;
+- Communicate with mentor at least twice per month via text, email, or phone

-- Meet in-person with mentor at least once per month (1 hr minimum);
+- Meet in-person or virtually with mentor at least once per month

-- Attend an individual check-in meeting with Lauren Accola (coordinator of COMPASS program)
+- Attend an individual check-in meeting with coordinator of COMPASS program

 For more FAQ about the COMPASS Peer Mentor program, please visit the COMPASS homepage.